-sized SLP store and the first store within the circle of the Yamanote Line.
-The Company will make a base of members by targeting people living within a two-kilometer radius of the store.
+The Aoyama Store is located on the first floor of the new Aoyama Quartz Tower (a comprehensive medical facility).
+The store will occupy two floors with an area of 70 tsubo.
+This will be a new small-sized SLP store and the first store within the circle of the Yamanote Line.
+The Company has been making a base of members by targeting people living within a two-kilometer radius of the store.
 The Aoyama Store is located in a premium location along a main street.
 Company President Nojima believes that the Aoyama Store will be a symbol of the SLP store, and other stores to be opened in central Tokyo will not need to be situated along a main street if people living within one to two kilometers can locate it easily.